 5. Tailor your resume to the job description

-Customizing your resume to the job descriptions shows you’ve put in the effort and aligns your skills with the employer’s needs.
+Customizing your resume to the job description shows you’ve put in the effort and aligns your skills with the employer’s needs.

 What this means for you:

-- Scan the job description for key skills, qualifications, and phrases, then naturally incorporate those keywords into your resume.
+- Examine the job description for key skills, qualifications, and phrases, then naturally incorporate those keywords into your resume.

 - Focus on experience, achievements, and skills that directly relate to the role, and adjust your summary to reflect the job’s specific requirements.